Code signing certificates ensure that code cannot be tampered with. They prevent malicious tampering with code to protect end-users.

 Studies show that over half of IT security professionals are worried about cybercriminals stealing or forging certificates to sign code or applications, yet less than a third consistently enforce code signing policies.
 To make code signing management simpler, DigiCert has innovative solutions for today’s enterprises.

-Secure Software Manager in DigiCert ONE™ is a modern way of managing code signing, by enabling automated security across Continuous Integration/Continuous Delivery (CI/CD) pipelines with portable, flexible deployment models and secure key management.
-Secure Software Manager supports code signing best practices like unique key and certificate per signing for private signing, on-demand keys and rotating keys.
-Secure Software Manager is compatible with most popular platforms and libraries, like Docker, Microsoft Authenticode, Java, OpenSSL and Android.
-Using Secure Software Manager, enterprises integrate code into their product development processes easily while delegating cryptographic operations, signing activities and management in a controlled, auditable way.
+DigiCert® Software Trust Manager in DigiCert ONE™ is a modern way of managing code signing, by enabling automated security across Continuous Integration/Continuous Delivery (CI/CD) pipelines with portable, flexible deployment models and secure key management.
+DigiCert Software Trust Manager supports code signing best practices like unique key and certificate per signing for private signing, on-demand keys and rotating keys.
+DigiCert Software Trust Manager is compatible with most popular platforms and libraries, like Docker, Microsoft Authenticode, Java, OpenSSL and Android.
+Using DigiCert Software Trust Manager, enterprises integrate code into their product development processes easily while delegating cryptographic operations, signing activities and management in a controlled, auditable way.